 The COVID-19 pandemic has altered day-to-day life and greatly impacted how people socialize, work, go to school, and more including how people engage with public transportation.
 Researchers at UTC partner school Columbia University are beginning to research technological innovations that could help better prepare cities for future disruptions.

 Columbia University recently announced 10 faculty teams that were each awarded $85,000 to develop innovative technology for New York City and urban areas dealing with COVID-19.
-An affiliated researcher at Rutgers Center for Advanced Infrastructure and Technology (CAIT), Dr. Sharon Di was among one of those faculty teams selected.
+An affiliated researcher at Rutgers Center for Advanced Infrastructure and Transportation (CAIT), Dr. Sharon Di was among one of those faculty teams selected.

 Her team’s proposal, “Real-Time Crowd Management to Prepare Subway Stations for Future Pandemics,” intends to develop a crowd management system that can help ensure public transit systems are better prepared for future pandemics, according to the Columbia University announcement.